Sir Humphry Davy of England

 Percentage Amount in the Human Body: 0.2%

 Most potassium is obtained from evaporite salt deposits containing sylvite (potassium chloride).
 It is also obtained from the minerals alunite and carnallite.
 Orthoclase feldspar is a very common potassium-bearing mineral.
-Potassium also can be obtained from the electrolysis of potash (KOH).
-Potassium is mined in Russia, Canada, Germany, Israel, France and the USA.
+Potassium also can be obtained from the electrolysis of potassium hydroxide (KOH).
+Potassium is mined in Canada (top producer), China, Russia, Belarus, Germany, Israel and the United States.